eclipse-platform/eclipse.platform.swt/bundles/org.eclipse.swt/Readme.Linux.md

 ### Building and Testing locally

-Import and build the SWT project `bundles/org.eclipse.swt` in Eclipse.
-See the platform independent Readme for how to set the .classpath.
-This will populate the `bundles/org.eclipse.swt/bin/library` with the native code and build files.
+Import and build the SWT project `bundles/org.eclipse.swt` and `binaries/org.eclipse.swt.gtk.linux.${arch}` in Eclipse.

-To build SWT natives run the `build.sh` script in `./bin/library` directory.
+To build SWT natives run the `Build-SWT-native-binaries-for-running-platform` Maven launch configuration.
+Alternatively run the `build.sh` script in `binaries/org.eclipse.swt.gtk.linux.${arch}/bin/library` directory.
 To use the locally build natives run the build script with the 'install' argument (`./build.sh install`) or --help to see more options.